MEET THE TEAM

 Sheila was born and raised in the farming areas west of Johannesburg.
 The daughter of exceptionally dynamic and innovative parents, Chippy and Cynthia Brand, Sheila has inherited that same contagious excitement for life and for people.
 After completing a two year diploma in Biblical studies followed by a BA at UCT, Sheila traveled and worked in the UK and Europe for a year before returning to enroll for her HDE (Higher Diploma in Education) at the University of Natal.
 She had been enjoying high school teaching at Epworth Girls College in Pietermaritzburg, when she was persuaded to join her husband on his north bound travels.
 She was recognised by both teachers and pupils as an inspiring and exciting teacher, and she has remained passionate about teaching young people.
 Sheila is also passionate about cooking and healthy eating and living – she thoroughly enjoys her sessions with the Quest students, inspiring them with the joys of growing and preparing food that is tasty and healthy.
 Her background in English and drama teaching have meant she can also have an important role in the development of public speaking skills.
 She often combines this with discussions on relationships and spiritual matters - subjects that are both very close to her heart, and form an important theme in the Quest experience.

-Young Guides
+Guides

-The Young Guides play a hands-on leadership role at Quest.
+The Guides play a hands-on leadership role at Quest.
 The guides work closely as a team, bringing energy and structure to the program.
 Two guides live on campus at all times, making sure things run smoothly and that students have support whenever they need it.
 They take responsibility for keeping standards high in every area of campus life and are the go-to people for day-to-day questions or issues.

 Instructors